WhizUs/job-interview-task-trees-of-data/README.md

    `NOTE: the application only becomes available after it has finished seeding the DB with initial data.
 This may take some time!`
 4. Read [the story](STORY.md)
 5. Read the [notes](NOTES.md)
+6. Prepare yourself to interactively work with this repository during the session

 ## Additional task